nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Or feeling overwhelmed with the ugly-looking chaos of your Google Calendar as your number of teaching schedules increase?

-Say goodbye to all this mess with the help of **TuitionConnect**: the ultimate desktop app designed to streamline the administrative and financial tasks of your tuition business!
+Say goodbye to all this mess with the help of **TuitionConnect**: the ultimate desktop app designed to streamline the administrative and financial tasks of your tutoring business!

 This user guide will teach you how to install **TuitionConnect** from scratch, as well as providing information about the interesting features of **TuitionConnect**.